These pages are regularly updated, please select here to view the latest version.

 Objects of the charity, No. 262803

-To further its objectives the Society met with local councillors on ten occasions, using Zoom technology, to discuss matters of planning, transport, river issues and environment.
+To further its objectives the Society's executive met with local councillors on ten occasions, using Zoom technology on all but one occasion, to discuss matters of planning, transport, river issues and environment.
 This enabled the constructive exchange of information and opinions that has characterised the sound working relationship established over many years.

-The constraints on public gatherings due to the Coronavirus pandemic have prevented the holding of any public events, talks and walks during the year.
+The constraints on public gatherings due to the Coronavirus pandemic have prevented the holding of any live public events, talks or walks during the year.

 The Society’s membership has been maintained and now stands at 670.
 The number of new members has offset the sad loss of departed members.

 These activities were undertaken by volunteers: there are no employees.

 The Bucks Council has commenced a £1.4M repair programme for the Marlow Bridge.
 It continues to accept that over 400 overweight cross each day each inflicting unnecessary wear that will ultimately result in bridge closure and expensive restoration.
 Enforcement of the weight restricting falls to Thames Valley Police and Bucks Trading Standards team, neither of which is disposed to take action.
 We have consulted our MP but no further preventative measures are planned.